Lowell Mason

 Lowell Mason (January 8, 1792 – August 11, 1872) was an American music director and banker who was a leading figure in 19th-century American church music.
-Lowell composed over 1600 hymn tunes, many of which are often sung today.
-His best-known work includes an arrangement of Joy to the World and the tune Bethany, which sets the hymn text Nearer, My God, to Thee.
+Lowell composed over 1,600 hymn tunes, many of which are often sung today.
+His best-known work includes an arrangement of "Joy to the World" and the tune Bethany, which sets the hymn text Nearer, My God, to Thee.
 Mason also set music to Mary Had A Little Lamb.
 He is largely credited with introducing music into American public schools, and is considered the first important U.S. music educator.
-He has also been criticized for helping to largely eliminate the robust tradition of participatory sacred music that flourished in America before his time.
+He has also been criticized for helping to largely eliminate the robust tradition of participatory sacred music that flourished in North America before his time.

 Life

 Mason was born and grew up in Medfield, Massachusetts, where he became the music director of First Parish (now First Parish Unitarian Universalist) Church at age 17.
 His birthplace residence was saved from development in 2011.
 It was relocated to a town park on Green Street.
 The Lowell Mason House foundation is an effort to create a Lowell Mason museum and music education center.
+The foundation remains active as of 2021.

 He spent the first part of his adulthood in Savannah, Georgia, where he worked first in a dry-goods store, then in a bank.
 He had very strong amateur musical interests, and studied music with the German teacher Frederick L. Abel, eventually starting to write his own music.
 He also became a leader in the music of the Independent Presbyterian Church, where he served as choir director and organist.
 Under his initiative, his church created the first Sunday school for black children in America at the now Historic First Bryan Baptist Church in Savannah, GA.